 Users complained that their device doesn’t recognize the Logitech Unifying Receiver.

 Suddenly, after a round of Windows 10 updates, my Windows 10 Home PC no longer recognizes my Logitech Unifying USB Receiver, which links my wireless mouse/keyboard.
 So I can’t use my mouse and keyboard.

-What to do if Logitech Unifying Receiver isn’t pairing?
+What can I do if my Logitech Unifying Receiver won’t pair?

 - Navigate to Device Manager.

 - Now, find HID-compliant mouse and disable it by right-clicking on it and choosing the Disable option.

 - Once you have downloaded it, right-click on it and then run it as administrator.